 What is the best strategy for asking for referrals?

 But, you must ask intelligently.
-That is, first frame the question in the context of the relationship.
-Then, identify the profile, position, or title of the people to whom you would like to be referred.
+That is, first frame the question in the context of the relationship (like the above) when you close the sale.
+And then at a later date, at the appropriate time, share with your client the profile and position, or title, of the people to whom you would like to be introduced.